Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Results

-The extracted critical angles are shown in the phase diagram in Fig.\ref{Fig3}(a) for both transitions.
-By identifying the field-decoupled spin sublattice for each transition, we fit the extracted angles against critical field and extract the MCP associated with (3:1) monopole creation/annihilation.
-For the (2:2)$_0$ $\Leftrightarrow$(3:1) phase transition, a value of $J_{eff}$=1.61(5)~K is determined from the experiment, more details regarding the analysis are provided in the Methods section.
-The agreement between the fitted value and the predicted local energy scale when including the effects of long-range dipolar interactions by the Ewald summation method, is remarkable.\cite{lacroix2011introduction,doi:10.1139/p01-099,Ruff} In addition, if one extrapolates the fitted curves to the nearby \hkl<111>, a crossing point occurs at $B_{c}$=1.44~T in each case.
-These crossing points match well with theoretical predictions\cite{Zvyagin,Isakov} $B_{c}=6J/(g\mu_{B}\langle J_{z} \rangle)$ (using $J = 1.61~\ \mathrm{K}$) and with experimental results ($B_{m}\approx$ 1.5~T \cite{KreyLegl}) of the critical field ($\vec{B}||$\hkl<111>) required for the Kagome ice $\rightarrow$ (3:1) phase transition.
+{\bf Monopole MCP extraction from CTM data.} \\The extracted critical angles are shown in the phase diagram in Fig. \ref{Fig3}(a) for both transitions.
+By identifying the field-decoupled spin sublattice for each transition, we fit the extracted angles as a function of applied field and extract the MCP associated with (3:1) monopole creation/annihilation.
+For the (2:2)$_0$~$\Leftrightarrow$~(3:1) phase transition, a value of $J^{\alpha}_{eff}$=1.61(5)~K is determined from the experiment (details on the analysis are provided in the Methods section).
+In addition, if one extrapolates the fitted curves to the nearby \hkl<111> directions, a crossing point occurs at $B_{c}$=1.44~T in each case.
+These crossing points match well with theoretical predictions\cite{Zvyagin,Isakov}, $B_{c}=6J^{\alpha}_{eff}/(g\mu_{B}\langle J_{z} \rangle)$ and with experimental results ($B_{m}\approx$ 1.5~T \cite{KreyLegl}) of the critical field required for the Kagome ice $\rightarrow$ (3:1) phase transition, which occurs as a function of increasing field when $\vec{B}$ is perfectly aligned along any of the \hkl<111> directions.

-Strikingly, the same analysis for the (2:2)$_X$ $\Leftrightarrow$(3:1) transitions, yields a larger value of $J_{eff}$=2.2(1)~K. We confirm this larger $J_{eff}$ for the (2:2)$_0$ $\Leftrightarrow$(3:1) phase transition via field sweep measurements, with the field purposefully misaligned away from the \hkl[111] direction (see Fig.\ref{Fig3}(b)).
-Surprisingly, the small misalignment of 5\degree \ away from the \hkl[111] direction (towards the \hkl[110]) stabilizes a low field (2:2)$_X$ phase (rather than Kagome ice, expected when the field is perfectly aligned with the \hkl[111]), which transitions into the high field (3:1) monopole phase above a critical field.\cite{Fennellpinchpoint} We extract a critical field of 2~T for this transition, i.e., $J_{eff}$=2.1~K, in good agreement with the results from angular sweep torque data.
+Strikingly, the same analysis for the (2:2)$_X$~$\Leftrightarrow$~(3:1) transitions, yields a larger value of $J^{\beta}_{eff}$=2.2(1)~K. We confirm this larger effective spin-pair coupling strength for the (2:2)$_0$~$\Leftrightarrow$~(3:1) phase transition via field sweep measurements, with the field purposefully misaligned away from the \hkl[111] direction (see Fig. \ref{Fig3}(b)).
+Surprisingly, the small misalignment of 5\degree \ away from the \hkl[111] direction (towards the \hkl[110] direction) stabilizes a low field (2:2)$_X$ phase (rather than Kagome ice, expected when the field is perfectly aligned with any of the \hkl<111> directions), which transitions into the high field (3:1) monopole phase above a critical field.\cite{Fennellpinchpoint} We extract a critical field of 2~T for this transition, i.e., $J^{\beta}_{eff}$=2.1~K, in line with the results from angular sweep torque data.
+While, the agreement between $J^{\alpha}_{eff}$=1.61(5)~K and the predicted $J^{s-DSI}_{1,eff}$ with long-range dipolar interactions (see Table \ref{En-scales} and ref. \cite{lacroix2011introduction}) is remarkable, the s-DSI model does not describe the (2:2)$_X$~$\Leftrightarrow$~(3:1) transitions very well.
+As we will show below, the inclusion of higher order exchange terms affects the phase boundary and the stability of the spin-ice phases associated with both transitions.